uncovery/unc_gallery/README.md

 * Time Limits: Define a specific time span during the day to be displayed instead of the whole day, several whole days or any photo between any two points in time
-* Featured photo: Display one photo at the start and larger than the other photos
+* Featured photo: Display one or several photos at the start and larger than the other photos
 * One Photo only: Show only one photo of one day.
 Either a specific photo, random, the or the latest
 * Dynamic date: Instead of showing a specific date, show random or latest